szwacz/fs-jetpack/README.md

 ## <a name="inspect"></a> inspect(path, [options])
 also **inspectAsync(path, [options])**

-Inspects given path (replacement for fs.stat).
+Inspects given path (replacement for `fs.stat`).
+Returned object by default contains only very basic, not platform-dependent properties (so you have something e.g. your unit tests can rely on), you can enable more properties through options object.

 **parameters:**
 `path` path to inspect.
 `options` (optional).
 Possible values:
 * `checksum` if specified will return checksum of inspected file.
 Possible values are strings `'md5'` or `'sha1'`.
-If given path is directory this field is ignored and omited.
+If given path is directory this field is ignored.
+* `times` (default `false`) if set to `true` will add atime, mtime and ctime fields (here called `accessTime`, `modifyTime` and `changeTime`).

 **returns:**
 `null` if given path doens't exist.